 - Use the answer in step 2 as the division symbol.

-- Now subtract it and carry down the next term.
+- Now subtract it and bring down the next term.

-- Repeat step 2 to 4 until you have no more terms to carry down.
+- Repeat steps 2 to 4 until you have no more terms to carry down.

-- Note the final answer including remainder in the fraction form (last subtract term).
+- Note the final answer, including remainder, will be in the fraction form (last subtract term).

 Solve these using mathematical operation.